 We already acknowledged that the value proposition comes from identifying what you can offer in service and performance that others cannot.
 There will be multiple ways to address these gaps, some of which the competition will be taking advantage of – your value has to outshine theirs.

-If a grower comes to you with a problem, they want you to have the answer they need.
+If a customer comes to you with a problem, they want you to have the answer they need.
 Better yet, proactively reaching out to help them avoid a problem in the first place is ideal.

 In a perfect agribusiness situation, you would have every solution to every problem these farmers face, but this isn’t the reality.
 Here is where you gain insight into how your marketing approach can draw in farmers who may be experiencing the same problem.